+Hardening off seedlings before planting outside, checking for tent caterpillars and reseeding lawns are some of the gardening tips for this month.
 Be sure to harden off indoor-grown seedlings before setting them into the garden.
 Acclimate plants to outdoor conditions over the course of at least a week, and preferably two, by gradually increasing the amount of time you leave them outdoors.
 This includes both exposure to cooler temperatures and sunlight.
 Put them in the shade for a few days to adjust to the brighter sun outdoors.
 Plunging them directly from indoors into the full sun often causes sunburn—a rapid bleaching and dying of foliage.

+If you've taken advantage of this early spring by planting your container gardens already, be sure to protect them from a spring frost by moving them indoors on chilly nights or covering them with a floating row cover.
 If you haven’t planted containers yet, consider adding a water absorbing product (sold as this in garden stores) to the soil first.
 You only need a little (follow label directions), with the result being you’ll need to water less often as plants grow.
 This kind of addition is especially useful in hanging baskets that tend to dry out quickly.